Location: Es Mercadal, Spain

 Due to current needs of the archaeology world the archaeologist must acquire more experience and knowledge in the laboratory.
 It´s basic to catalogue all the material from the excavation efficiently and effectively by elaborating drawings, photographs and digital documentation that allow us to develop a rigorous research, for that reason the use of an appropriate image software has become essential for the elaboration of any report, study or publication.

 This course takes place on a Mediterranean island, among a pristine and unique landscape, surrounded by the sea.

-Previous knowledge or experience in archaeology or computer systems is not required.
+Previous knowledge or experience in archaeology is not required.

 Field School life & language